Mexican Federal Highway 36

 Federal Highway 36 (Carretera Federal 36, Fed.
-36) is a free part of the federal highways corridors (los corredores carreteros federales) of Mexico.
+36) is a toll-free part of the federal highways corridors (los corredores carreteros federales) of Mexico.
 The highway construction is entirely within the state of Durango.
 The official start of the highway indicates it begins in the city of Topia then runs eastward to the town of Los Herrera.
 However, the paved and graded portion of the road does not go to Topia.
 Along the graded and paved road at a point about 96 km from Santiago de Papasquiaro a narrow and ungraded road leads off of Fed.
 36 (at 25.142227 -106.452685) and extends 28 km to Topia, Durango.
 The road from Fed.
 36 to Topia is a narrow dirt road.
-The paved and graded road system continues past that intersection and has been extended year by year in a westward direction to the crest of the Sierra Madre Occidental and down the western slope of the Sierras, following the drainage of the Topia River, past Canales, Durango and then on to the end of construction in a dead end about 24 km. beyond Canales at the remote village of La Angostura.
+The paved and graded road system continues past that intersection and has been extended year by year in a westward direction to the crest of the Sierra Madre Occidental and down the western slope of the Sierras, following the drainage of the Topia River, past Canelas, Durango and then on to the end of construction in a dead end about 24 km. beyond Canelas at the remote village of La Angostura.
 This village just happens to be the home of Ines Coronel Barreras, a cattle rancher and Sinaloa drug lord, who is the father of Emma Coronel Aispuro, the Mexican beauty queen and wife of the internationally notorious drug lord Joaquin "El Chapo" Guzman, currently indicted and in jail in the United States for drug related crimes.
 This terminus of the graded and paved road is only 32 km by direct line from Tamazula de Victoria, Durango.
 It is unknown whether there will be further road construction beyond La Angostura to Tamazula de Victoria in the coming years though that would be feasible from an engineering standpoint.
 Until the completion of the highway construction an alternative route which is ungraded branches off the paved road on the crest of the mountains and continues on to highways in the state of Sinaloa.
 Those routes are all noted below.